Tracer-Cloud/tracer-cloud/README.md

 ---

 ## **5. Configure AWS Credentials**
-If you’re running Tracer on an **EC2 instance** or a local machine that interacts with AWS, ensure your AWS credentials are set up correctly.
+If you're running Tracer on an **EC2 instance** or a local machine that interacts with AWS, ensure your AWS credentials are set up correctly.

 - **Updating `tracer.toml` for AWS IAM Roles (EC2):**
   Instead of using an `aws_profile`, modify `tracer.toml` to specify the AWS IAM Role ARN you want to assume: